[Last updated May 13, 2024]

 Another method of applying for Aid and Attendance benefits is to utilize a third-party company that has staff with specialized knowledge of the application, its requirements, and necessary documentation for approval.

-ElderLife Financial Services is staffed with VA experts with experience in helping families successfully apply for and receive Aid and Attendance benefits.
-ElderLife Financial’s tiers of services offer something for every family regardless of their budget or needs.
+ElderLife Financial Services is staffed with software experts with experience in helping families successfully apply for and receive Aid and Attendance benefits.
+ElderLife Financial’s tiers of software offer something for every family regardless of their budget or needs.
 ElderLife Financial has complimentary and paid services that help applicants apply for the benefit:

-• ◦ElderLife’s team of experts can answer applicant questions about the application and how to use the software by phone or email.
+- ElderLife’s team of software experts can answer questions about how to use the software by phone or email.

-• ◦ElderLife Financial’s team of VA experts will continue to be available to clients for ongoing support regarding annual VA benefit changes.
+- ElderLife Financial’s team of software experts will continue to be available to clients for ongoing support.

 How to start your Aid and Attendance application